adamsalter/sitemap_generator/README.md

 ### Upload Sitemaps to a Remote Host

+> SitemapGenerator::S3Adapter is a simple S3 adapter which was added in v3.2 which
+> uses Fog and doesn't require CarrierWave.
+You can find a bit more information
+> about it [on the wiki page][remote_hosts].

 Sometimes it is desirable to host your sitemap files on a remote server and point robots and search engines to the remote files.
 For example if you are using a host like Heroku which doesn't allow writing to the local filesystem.
 You still require *some* write access